Skip to main content

 Footnotes

-There must be a default calendar, at all times.
-Changes resulting in a calendar setup without a default calendar will be rejected until this constraint is complied with. ↩
+1. There must always be a default calendar.
+Changes that would leave the setup without a default calendar are rejected until this constraint is met.

-This can lead to some interesting situations when you have the same appointment in the view of multiple planning boards (of which one has switched off the calendar mode) in your user profile. ↩
+2. This can lead to interesting situations when the same appointment appears on multiple planning boards in your user profile and one of them has calendar mode switched off.